Agrio Formation: Fossil content

 The formation has provided many fossils of ammonites, gastropods, bivalves, corals, decapods, echinoids, crinoids and nano and microfossils (calcareous nannofossils, ostracods, foraminifers).

 In 2018, ichthyosaur remains not determined to the genus level were described from the Agrio Formation, suggesting the possibility of viviparity of these marine reptiles in the epeiric sea of the Neuquén Basin.
 The finds were notable as well because of a relative lack of abundance of ichthyosaur fossils from the Valanginian to Hauterivian worldwide.
 Fossil fish of Gyrodus huiliches, and Tranawuen agrioensis were described from the formation in 2019.

 The decapod Palaeohomarus pacificus, and ammonites Curacoites rotundus and Sabaudiella riverorum were described from the formation in 2012, the gastropods Ampullina pichinka and Mesalia? kushea in 2016, and the ammonite Comahueites aequalicostatus in 2018.

 Newly described species of fish, Tranawuen agrioensis, ammonite, Holcoptychites agrioensis, and the bivalve Pholadomya agrioensis were named after the formation.

 The first known brittle stars in the Southern Hemisphere and Cretaceous age have been identified in Agrio Formation.
 However, fossils are not complete enough to define species.

+Dinosaur tracks are known from the aeolian depositional setting of the Avilé Member of the Agrio Formation, including tracks of sauropods, probable ankylosaurs and undetermined bipedal dinosaurs.